-As appropriate, the Commission shall engage with the implementing partner on the basis of the findings of the opinion of the EIB Group referred to in point (b)(iv) of the first subparagraph of this paragraph.
-The Commission shall inform the EIB Group of the outcome of its decision making.
+As appropriate, the Commission shall engage with the implementing partner on the basis of the findings of the opinion of the EIB Group referred to in point (b)(iv) of the first subparagraph.
+The Commission shall inform the EIB Group of the outcome of its decision-making.

-- 2. The banking-related information transmitted to the EIB Group by the Commission in accordance with points (b)(ii), (b)(iv), (b)(v) and (b)(vi) of paragraph 1 shall be limited to information strictly necessary for the EIB Group to fulfil its obligations under those points.
+- 2. The banking-related information transmitted to the EIB Group by the Commission in accordance with points (b)(ii), (b)(iv), (b)(v) and (b)(vi) of the first subparagraph of paragraph 1 shall be limited to information strictly necessary for the EIB Group to fulfil its obligations under those points.
 The Commission, in close dialogue with the EIB Group and potential implementing partners, shall define the nature and scope of that banking-related information, taking into account the requirements for the sound financial management of the EU guarantee, the legitimate interests of the implementing partner regarding commercially sensitive information and the needs of the EIB Group in meeting its obligations under those points. - 3.
-The terms of the partnership shall be laid down in agreements, including: - (a) on the granting and implementation of the portion of the EU guarantee specified in Article 12(4): - (i) a guarantee agreement between the Commission and the EIB Group; or - (ii) separate guarantee agreements between the Commission and the EIB and its subsidiaries or other entities established in accordance with Article 28(1) of the EIB Statute, as applicable; - (b) an agreement between the Commission and the EIB Group in relation to points(b) and (c) of paragraph 1; - (c) an agreement between the Commission and the EIB Group in relation to the InvestEU Advisory Hub; - (d) service agreements between the EIB Group and national promotional banks and institutions concerning capacity building and other services provided under point (c) of paragraph 1. - 4.
-Without prejudice to Articles 17(3) and 24(4) of this Regulation, the costs incurred by the EIB Group in the performance of tasks referred to in points (b) and (c) of paragraph 1 of this Article shall be in accordance with the terms of the agreement referred to in point (b) of paragraph 3 of this Article and may be covered from the repayments or revenues attributable to the EU guarantee, or from the provisioning, in accordance with Article 211(4) and (5) of the Financial Regulation, or may be charged to the financial envelope referred to in Article 4(3) of this Regulation, upon justification of those costs by the EIB Group, subject to an overall cap of EUR $\underline{7}$ -10 000 000.
+The terms of the partnership shall be laid down in agreements, including: - (a) on the granting and implementation of the portion of the EU guarantee specified in Article 13(4): - (i) a guarantee agreement between the Commission and the EIB Group; or

+- (ii) separate guarantee agreements between the Commission and the EIB and its subsidiaries or other entities established in accordance with Article 28(1) of the EIB Statute, as applicable; - (b) an agreement between the Commission and the EIB Group in relation to points (b) and (c) of the first subparagraph of paragraph 1; - (c) an agreement between the Commission and the EIB Group in relation to the InvestEU Advisory Hub; - (d) service agreements between the EIB Group and national promotional banks and institutions concerning capacity building and other services provided under point (c) of the first subparagraph of paragraph 1. - 4.
+Without prejudice to Articles 18(3) and 25(4) of this Regulation, the costs incurred by the EIB Group in the performance of tasks referred to in points (b) and (c) of the first subparagraph of paragraph 1 of this Article shall be in accordance with the terms of the agreement referred to in point (b) of paragraph 3 of this Article and may be covered from the repayments or revenues attributable to the EU guarantee, or from the provisioning, in accordance with Article 211(4) and (5) of the Financial Regulation, or may be charged to the financial envelope referred to in Article 4(3) of this Regulation, upon justification of those costs by the EIB Group, subject to an overall cap of EUR 7 000 000.

-5. The costs incurred by the EIB Group for the performance of the operational tasks referred to in point (d)(ii) of paragraph 1 shall be fully covered by and paid from the amount referred to in point (d)(i) of paragraph 1, upon justification of those costs by the EIB Group, subject to an overall cap of EUR 15 10 000 000.
+5. The costs incurred by the EIB Group for the performance of the operational tasks referred to in point (d)(ii) of the first subparagraph of paragraph 1 shall be fully covered by and paid from the amount referred to in point (d)(i) of the first subparagraph of paragraph 1, upon justification of those costs by the EIB Group, subject to an overall cap of EUR 10 000 000.

-Conflicts of interest
+Article 12 Conflicts of interest